-Magnitude-6.2 earthquake jolts parts of Yukon and northwestern B.C.
+Yukon, B.C. hit by dozens of aftershocks after magnitude-6.2 quake

 Both the National Weather Service in the U.S. and Emergency Info B.C. said the quakes were not expected to trigger a tsunami.

-Yukon Community Services Minister John Streiker said on Twitter that Yukon Energy was working with ATCO to restore power outages and to check dams and substations for damage.
+Yukon Community Services Minister John Streiker said on Twitter that Yukon Energy was working with the power utility ATCO to restore power outages and to check dams and substations for damage.

 “It was a pretty good shake,” said Jean, who works at Bernies Gas Station in Whitehorse.
 She would not give her last name.

 “At first I thought my fridge was not starting properly.
-My poor old cats got big eyes.
+My poor old cats’ got big eyes.

 “My one employee just came in and said she had stuff coming off of her shelves.
 Our power was off.”

-Dustin Davis felt the shaking in Carcross, Yukon, about 75 kilometres south of Whitehose.
+Dustin Davis felt the shaking in Carcross, Yukon, about 75 kilometres south of Whitehorse.

 “Our house shook a bit but nothing is damaged,” he said.